BasThomas/basthomas.github.io/_drafts/2021-10-04-book-chapter.md

 time.
 The first, I was an attendee (I think this was the second conference I went to ever!), the second time was my first presentation at a conference.

-Having attended, given a talk... it seems 2019 was time to give a workshop.
-I gave a workshop on iPadOS; the same workshop I gave at Swift Island that same year.
+Having attended, given a talk... in 2019 I gave a workshop on iPadOS; the same workshop I gave at [Swift Island](https://swiftisland.nl) earlier that year.

 Then at the end of the conference, the speakers gathered on stage, took a picture, and then we were invited in the back (I think we were given a bottle